terraform-ibm-modules/terraform-ibm-observability/examples/README.md

-# README covers sevral examples across multiple services like activity tracker, logging and sysdig-monitor
+# README covers several examples across multiple services like activity tracker, logging and sysdig-monitor

 |   Service         |         How To                     |        Action                           |     Document             |
 |-------------------|------------------------------------|-----------------------------------------|--------------------------|